jowi-dev/banj-os/README.md

 - [ ] tmux setup via nix
     * This includes setting it up to run without the tmux package manager
 - [ ] zsh setup via nix
+    * Possibly a switch to toggle between bash/zsh at home/work
 - [ ] Nerdfonts installation

 #### Nice to haves/easy setups